Unlocking sustainable finance for people, nature, and climate in coastal communities

 Here’s how it works:

-- Investors provide upfront capital to implement the program
+- Investors provide upfront capital to implement the programme.

-- Outcome funders, such as DEFRA via ORRAA, repay the investors when the outcomes are achieved
+- Outcome funders, such as DEFRA via ORRAA, repay the investors only once each outcome is achieved and independently verified.

-The “pay-for-success” model links financial returns to real conservation results, giving healthy oceans and coastal communities clear economic value.
+The Outcome-Based Finance “pay-for-success” model links financial returns to real, measurable and independently verifiable conservation results, giving a healthy ocean and coastal communities clear economic value.
 Early philanthropic support jumpstarts the sector by reducing risk, attracting blended finance, and enabling flexible, results-based management.
-Combined, these factors create efficiency, transparency, and proven impact.

 Scalability and Next Steps